allenai/robothor-challenge/README.md

 ## Dataset

-The dataset consists of 25074 training episodes and 6290 val episodes where each episode consists of an agent starting position/rotation and target object.
+The dataset consists of 27595 training episodes and 6116 val episodes where each episode consists of an agent starting position/rotation and target object.

 The following target object types exist in the dataset:
 * Alarm Clock
 * Apple
 * Baseball Bat
 * Basketball
+* Bowl
 * Garbage Can
 * House Plant
 * Laptop